Crockpot Blueberry Peach Cobbler

 See my guide on how to use an Instant Pot.

-A healthier Slow Cooker Blueberry Peach Cobbler recipe, full of juicy berries and peaches and a touch of brown sugar.
-This easy dessert is made entirely in your crock pot!
+Crockpot Blueberry Peach Cobbler, full of juicy blueberries and peaches.
+This easy cobbler recipe is made entirely in your slow cooker!

 Who out there is a fan of using your slow cooker to make life easier?
 My hand is raised as high as can be!
 Some of my all-time favorite recipes are made in my crock pot.
-Like these Honey BBQ Slow Cooker Chicken Taquitos.
-And this EASY Slow Cooker Lasagna.
+Like this Slow Cooker Taco Pasta and Crockpot Chicken Tacos.

 - You’ll save valuable oven space if you’re entertaining and cooking a big meal.

 - Your kitchen will smell amazing as this cobbler cooks!

 This recipe is easy to make, and it’s especially quick to prepare if you use frozen fruit.
 Find the full recipe with ingredient amounts and instructions in the recipe card at the end of this post.

 Make the fruit filling first, so that it can rest while you make the cobbler dough.
 As it rests, the fruit will start to release some of its juices and the filling ingredients will be easier to combine.

 If you are using fresh peaches, peel and slice them.
 If you use frozen peaches, they will already be sliced and peeled.
 You do not need to thaw the fruit if frozen.